paucablop/chemotools.docs/docs/source/_explore/optimize.rst

     - ``n_jobs`` specifies the number of jobs to run in parallel.
 In this case, we are using all available cores by setting ``n_jobs=-1``.

 .. note::
-    Laveraging the multiple cores will speed up the process of hyperparameter optimization, especially when the dataset is large.
+    🚀 Laveraging the multiple cores will speed up the process of hyperparameter optimization, especially when the dataset is large.
+You can further speed the process by caching the intermediate results using the ``memory`` parameter in the pipeline, as shown in the video above!

 **RandomizedSearchCV**
 --------------------------